Julia Adams, Head of College

 Hans van Dijk, Associate Head of College

 Hans taught American history at the University of Auckland in New Zealand before returning to the U.S. in 2007.
-Since then, he has worked as an institutional fundraiser in higher education.
-In addition to his family, his passions include early American history; summers in the Adirondacks; the Frick Museum in New York City; good food, and baseball.
+He then worked as an institutional fundraiser in higher education and is now retired.
+In addition to his family, his passions include early American history; the Adirondacks; museum-going in New Haven and New York; breadmaking, and professional baseball and basketball.

-In addition to their four children and two grandchildren, Hans and Julia have a cat, Ninon (Nini), and a puppy, Moby, who is the newest Hopper.
+Besides their four children and four grandchildren, Hans and Julia have an ancient plecostomus, a tortie cat (Nini), and an English Lab (Moby), who is one of the youngest Hoppers.